 A network is the connection of two or more computers so that information and resources can be shared.

 Online refers to a computer or user currently connected to a network or to the Internet.
 Online is often used to refer to resources available on the Internet.

 A Portable Document Format (PDF) is a file type created by Adobe Systems, Inc. that allows fully formatted, high-resolution, PostScript documents to be downloaded and transferred without being able to be edited (unless you have a full Adobe Acrobat software licence).
 A PDF can be read using free software called Acrobat Reader and other PDF readers.

 Pages Per Minute (PPM) generally refers to the speed of a printer.

 The processor is the brain behind your computer.
 It is responsible for performing calculations and tasks that make programs work.
 The faster the processor, the quicker programs can process computations.

 A protocol is the standard or set of rules that computers and other devices use when communicating with one another.

 Random Access Memory (RAM) is usually referred to as a computer's "memory" - meaning that it stores information that is used by running programs and applications.
 More memory lets you run more applications at the same time without degrading your system's performance.

-Indicates the number of dots (or pixels) that make up an image on a screen or printer.
+Resolution refers to the number of distinct pixels that are contained on a display monitor.
 It is denoted in dpi (dots pre inch).
 The higher the resolution, the finer and smoother the images appear when displayed at a given size.